Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

       <p>The two red Aeros, and all the south-side blue players move into the
       explosion, and stand at the tip of the "flower petal" decal on the floor.</p>
       <p>The south-side blue players and the red Aero need to <b>stack
-      together, with the red Aero closest to the edge of the arena.</b></p>
+      together closely, with the red Aero closest to the edge of the arena.</b></p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru/04/crystallize_time_02.jpg">